esthermations/LatinApp/README.md

 ## To-do

- - [ ] Display a short definition
  - [ ] All regular noun declensions
  - [ ] All regular verb conjugations
  - [ ] All irregular words

 ## Building

-This program uses data processed from a download of the entire Wiktionary, which is about 6.5 GB.
+This program uses data processed from a download of the entire Wiktionary, which is about 7 GB at time of writing.

 If you'd like to build it yourself:

  * Head to https://dumps.wikimedia.org/enwiktionary/ and download a `pages-articles` dump
  * Extract it so you've got an enormous XML file
- * Modify `ExtractDataFromWiktionary.nim` to point to your XML file (currently it's coded for my setup)
- * Compile `ExtractDataFromWiktionary.nim` using `nim c --opt:speed src/ExtractDataFromWiktionary.nim`
+ * Compile `ExtractDataFromWiktionary.nim` using `nim c --opt:speed
+   src/ExtractDataFromWiktionary.nim`
  * Run it to get an `out.json` file
  * Place that `out.json` file in the project root folder
+ * Clone my other project, `LatinWords` somehere
+ * `cd` in there and run `nimble install`
+ * `cd` back here, to the `LatinApp` directory
  * Run `nimble build`
- * Open `src/App.html` in your browser and hope it doesn't crash trying to load 30MB of JavaScript
+ * Open `src/LatinApp.html` in your browser and hope it doesn't crash trying to load 5 MB of JavaScript